 The major strengths of Materials Science & Engineering at Stony Brook include the quality, depth and diversity of our research programs, and our accomplished faculty.
-Our faculty members have won a number of national and international distinctions, including a National Medal of Technology and two memberships in the National Academy of Engineering (Emeritus Professor Dick Gambino and Provost Eric Kaler).
+Our current and former faculty members have won a number of national and international distinctions, including two National Medals of Technology (Professor Esther Takeuchi and Emeritus Professor Dick Gambino) and three memberships in the National Academy of Engineering (Professor Esther Takeuchi, Emeritus Professor Dick Gambino and Former Provost Eric Kaler).
 Our faculty cover a comprehensive range of materials research enabled by diverse funding portfolios.
 Research programs that attract worldwide recognition include:

 - Thermal spray coatings